shchauh/dapr-workshop/README.md

 This workshop is for getting started with building microservices applications with Distributed Application Runtime(Dapr).
 You can check more about dapr at [dapr.io](https://dapr.io/)

 ## Overview & Goals
-Learn how to build microservices applications using dapr.
-We will build sample microservices which will use dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.
+Learn how to build microservices applications using Dapr.
+We will build sample microservices which will use Dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.

 #### This workshop is:
 * An introduction to dapr and how it enables developers to build resilient, stateful and stateless microservices applications
-* Build microservices application with dapr
+* Build microservices application with Dapr

 > We will run all samples in self hosted mode.
 No kubernetes installation is needed as part of this workshop, but can be considered as stretch goal